create3000/x_ite/docs/_posts/components/EnvironmentalEffects/Fog.md

 Fog simulates atmospheric effects by blending distant objects with fog color.

-The Fog node belongs to the **EnvironmentalEffects** component and its default container field is *children.* It is available from X3D version 2.0 or later.
+The Fog node belongs to the **EnvironmentalEffects** component and its default container field is *children.* It is available from X3D version 2.0 or higher.

 ## Hierarchy